Universal interface fluctuations in the contact process: Introduction

-One important example of this behavior is the one-dimensional (1D) KPZ universality class, in which the relevant PDF happens to be a member of the celebrated Tracy-Widom family of distributions for the largest eigenvalues of Hermitian random matrices \cite{Fortin2015}, while the height covariance is one of the so-called Airy covariances, details being contingent in both cases upon boundary conditions \cite{kriecherbauer2010,Takeuchi2018}.
-These properties are believed to hold for all interface dimensions $d$, with $d$-dependent non-mean-field values of the fluctuation cumulants below the upper critical dimension $d_c$ and mean-field values for $d\geq d_c$ \cite{Alves2014}.
+An example of this behavior is the one-dimensional KPZ universality class, where the fluctuation PDF belongs to the well-known Tracy-Widom family of distributions for the largest eigenvalues of Hermitian random matrices \cite{Fortin2015} and the height covariance follows the Airy covariances \cite{kriecherbauer2010,Halpin-Healy2015,Takeuchi2018}.
+These properties are believed to generalize to all interface dimensions $d$ \cite{Halpin-Healy2012,Halpin-Healy2013,Oliveira2013,Alves2014}.

-Taking as a reference equilibrium critical dynamics, kinetic roughening is also quite innovative with respect to the types of dynamic scaling Ans\"atze that can occur.
-Thus, the so-called Family-Vicsek (FV) Ansatz \cite{Barabasi1995,Krug1997} (see additional details in Sec.\ \ref{sect:observables} below), which is analogous to that verified in the critical dynamics of the Ising model \cite{Tauber2014}, describes accurately the behavior of the KPZ and many other universality classes \cite{Barabasi1995,Krug1997}.
+Kinetic roughening is also quite innovative with respect to the types of dynamic scaling Ans\"atze that can occur.
+The Family-Vicsek (FV) Ansatz \cite{Barabasi1995,Krug1997} analogous to the critical dynamics of the Ising model \cite{Tauber2014}, accurately describes the behavior of the KPZ and many other universality classes \cite{Barabasi1995,Krug1997}.
 However, generalizations of the FV Ansatz, collectively referred to as anomalous kinetic roughening, are indeed possible \cite{Schroeder93,Dassarma94,Lopez1997b,Ramasco2000}, and actually required to account for the properties of still many other (including experimental) kinetically rough systems \cite{Cuerno2004}, a very recent example being the so-called tensionless KPZ equation \cite{Rodriguez-Fernandez2022}.
-Remarkably, recent research is confirming that the various dynamic scaling Ans\"atze of kinetic roughening are relevant to quite diverse interfacial and, notably, non-interfacial systems like quantum boson and fermion models \cite{Fujimoto2020,Fujimoto2021}, networks of chemical reactions \cite{Mondal2022}, or the synchronization of oscillator lattices \cite{Gutierrez2023}.